carlsmith/coffeeshop/scripts/main.coffee.md

 ## Cascading Coffee Scripts

-This is the CCS function.
+This is the `CCS` function.
 It is currently undocumented.
+The `CCS` function is written to be used outside of cosh, but functions bound to it don't need to be.

     window.CCS = (args...) ->